Boon Thau Loo

 Boon Thau Loo is a Singaporean-American computer scientist, college administrator, and technology entrepreneur.
-He is currently the RCA professor in the Computer and Information Science department at the University of Pennsylvania where he leads a research lab working on distributed systems, and serves as the Associate Dean for Graduate Programs at the University of Pennsylvania School of Engineering and Applied Science.
+He is the RCA professor in the Computer and Information Science department at the University of Pennsylvania where he leads a research lab working on distributed systems, and is the Associate Dean for Graduate Programs at the University of Pennsylvania School of Engineering and Applied Science.

 Early life

 Boon Thau Loo was born in Malaysia and grew up in Singapore.
 He studied at The Chinese High School and Raffles Junior College.
 In 1996, he moved to the United States in order to attend the University of California, Berkeley, where he received an undergraduate degree in Electrical Engineering and Computer Science.
 Following his studies there, he pursued his master's degree in computer science at Stanford University.
 He then returned to Berkeley for his PhD, which he graduated in 2006 with the David J. Sakrison Memorial Prize dissertation award and the 2007 ACM SIGMOD Dissertation Award for his thesis The Design and Implementation of Declarative Networks.
 Loo then began working as a post-doctoral researcher at Microsoft Research.